ole-tange/bagop/README.md

              that directory.

     del *paths*
-             Delete from the backup.
+    delete   Delete from the backup.
 Mark *paths* for not being backed up any more and delete it from the backup.

     commit   Do the actual backup.
 This will copy the files and directories to the backup.

-    stat
+    stat *path*
     status   Show status.
 Show the status of the files and directories.

 EXAMPLE: Simple use